-Deborah is the first hospital in the region to implant new defibrillators, recently approved by the FDA—the Unify CRT-D and the Fortify ICD—both manufactured by St. Jude Medical.
+Deborah is the first hospital in the region to implant new defibrillators recently approved by the FDA—the Unify CRT-D and the Fortify ICD, both manufactured by St. Jude Medical.
 An ICD is an implantable device that treats potentially lethal, abnormally fast heart rhythms which can lead to sudden cardiac death.
-The new devices hold the highest amount of energy found in any defibrillator, with the ability to deliver 40 joules and are specially designed to prevent unnecessary defibrillation.
-They are smaller in size allowing physicians to implant them using a smaller incision with subsequent less scarring.
+With the ability to deliver 40 joules, the new devices hold the highest amount of energy found in any defibrillator and are specially designed to prevent unnecessary defibrillation.
+They are smaller in size, allowing physicians to implant them using a smaller incision with subsequent less scarring.

 Approximately five million Americans suffer from heart failure and about 325,000 die from sudden cardiac death each year.
 The new devices are major advances in improving electrical interface to correct heart rhythm.

 A CRT-D device resyncs the beating of the heart’s lower chambers, which often beat out of sync in heart failure patients.
 CRT therapy can greatly improve the quality of life for patients suffering with heart failure.

 The additional energy capability found in the smaller CRT-D and ICD devices are especially important for patients who have an enlarged heart, low ejection-fraction, advanced heart failure, or those who require a higher amount of energy to shock their hearts to a normal rhythm.

 The new devices increase the possibilities of heart failure patients and those with abnormal heart rhythms to live a longer, better quality of life.
 These devices also improve patient comfort with less bulk, reducing the need for set screws and lead connections to the device.